William-Ranci-Ortigosa/William-Ranci-Ortigosa/README.md

-Hi, I’m William and I'm interested in starting a career in Software Engineering.
-I'm currently a Senior in high school that is dual-enrolled with the local community college in Norwalk.
+ffffffffHi, I’m William and I'm interested in starting a career in Software Engineering.
+I'm currently a Senior in high school and excited to start my journey in the workforce.
 I have created a few projects here, however I know I still have a lot to learn both in my technical skills and in the feild itself.
 I hope you will be able to help me in my journey!

 <!---
 William-Ranci-Ortigosa/William-Ranci-Ortigosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.